Stage One: The Associate Program

 The fundamental goal of the Associate or Pre-Novitiate Program is discernment.
 Through baptism, all of us are called to serve the Church and the world.
 The way in which we live out this call is our vocation.
 As a result, the Associate Program is designed to bring out the richness within each individual.
 At the same time, the program offers each Associate the opportunity to experience the Redemptorist way of life in order that he may learn the demands and joys of living as a Religious in the Church today.
 In the course of the program, associates may discern a call to enter religious life as a Redemptorist priest or brother, or, he may find that his calling may be to the lay apostolate.

-Formation House in The Bronx, NY is comprised of five essential elements.
+Formation Houses in Toronto, Canada and The Bronx, NY (USA) are comprised of five essential elements.

 Human-Christian Formation: Through a process of directed discussions with the Formation Director and others on topics relating to self-acceptance, self-understanding, personal growth and psycho-sexual development, friendship, the meaning of prayer, the liturgy and spiritual readings, it is hoped that each student will begin to see his strength and weaknesses.